Skip site navigation (1)Skip section navigation (2)

 make(1) make(1) - maintain program dependencies

-man(1) man(1) - format and display the on-line manual pages
+man(1) man(1) - display online manual documentation pages

 manctl(8) manctl(8) - manipulating manual pages